ameliasquires/lullaby/docs/net.md

 the function will be ran on initilization, the argument has info on the server and functions to set it up

 **
-right now everything within a server:GET function is completley local, cannot access the global context at all, i am planning on copying the global state to each thread (optionally ofc) to make the global state read only, and maybe and option to sync the global state (push and pull seperately) **
+right now everything within a server:GET function is partially global, it can read global variables (by making a copy), it can not read/copy local variables or modify globals **

 ```lua